-Mayuka Thais is an award winning multi-faceted singer-songwriter, artist, actor, art educator, and motivational speaker for youth.
+Mayuka Thais is an award winning multi-faceted singer-songwriter, artist, actor, voice over actor, art educator, and motivational speaker for youth.
 The product of two cultures, Mayuka was born in San Francisco to a Japanese father and a Caucasian American mother and raised in Tokyo and California.
 As a "Californian Tokyoite", at 5, she started her entertainment career on stage and as a voiceover and recording artist in the edutainment industry (education + multi-media entertainment).
 Some of her clients include Nippon Columbia, NHK Software and Polygon Records.
 For 13 years she honed her acting skills while studying at Aoyama Theatre in the round, bilingual Performing Arts Group (P.A.G), at the National Children's Castle.
 A charming and charismatic force in children’s edutainment, she appeared as a personality on Shimajiro’s Kodomo Challenge and as main vocalist on countless children's bilingual singles and albums.
 Recently three of her songs were featured in independent films: "Song Without You" in "Half Way To Hell", "Let the Wind Blow" in "Liberation", and "Don't Say Forever" in "On Georgia's Mind".
 Her most recent album "Tusks & Horns", was produced by Geoff Levin (former member of the group "People!").

 Mayuka believes that in order to create change, every individual must take action to become one with the change.
 She also believes that human beings must find creative solutions to co-exist with all of the beautiful species on the planet.
 Her love and concern for elephants was the basis for her first music video, "When Elephants Cry," released in 2007 on Youtube.
 The positive reaction to this song prompted worldwide organizations to contact Mayuka and request her help in advocating for elephant rescue.
 She was asked to perform this song at the L.A.
 Comedy Store for a recognition dinner of high profile celebrities including Jorja Fox (CSI), comedian Lily Tomlin and Los Angeles City Councilman Tony Cardenas (currently Congressman), all of whom were concerned with elephants in captivity.
 Expanding her role as an advocate for elephants, Mayuka has served as a speaker and vocalist at Town Hall Meetings, for radio stations, newspaper interviews, at schools and volunteer training centers.
 To gain first-hand experience and increase her knowledge of the plight of Asian elephants, she volunteered at the Elephant Nature Park in Thailand.
 While in Tokyo, Mayuka and her band were chosen to perform her original songs for endangered animals on Tokyo Tower’s observation deck for "Chikyu no Nakamatachi,” an event aimed at increasing the awareness of endangered species.